jorgecnavarrom/BGClib/Readme.md

 # BGC lib

 This is the official repository of the **Biosynthetic Gene Cluster Library**, a Python library with classes and methods that facilitates manipulation and analysis of BGCs.
-It is currently focused on fungal BGCs.

 For more information on BGClib, see [here](./BGClib/Readme.md).